MKTX Collar Strategy

 MKTX thesis for this collar

-The market-implied 1-standard-deviation range for MKTX extends from approximately $97.50 on the downside to $122.32 on the upside.
+The market-implied 1-standard-deviation range for MKTX extends from approximately $161.74 on the downside to $163.52 on the upside.
 A MKTX collar hedges an existing long MKTX position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current MKTX IV rank near 55.01% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on MKTX should anchor more to the directional view and the expected-move geometry.
+Current MKTX IV rank near 0.15% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on MKTX at 1.90%.
 As a Financial Services name, MKTX options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to MKTX-specific events.

 MKTX collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 MKTX positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move MKTX alongside the broader basket even when MKTX-specific fundamentals are unchanged.
 Always rebuild the position from current MKTX chain quotes before placing a trade.